Small Grants Program

 What We Fund: The grant program aims to enhance the quality of education in the Northampton Public Schools through innovation and creativity, and funds awarded may be used in a variety of ways to achieve these objectives.
 Curriculum, which defines what students should know and be able to do, is determined by the Northampton School Department.
 The Foundation aims to fund proposals that present promising ideas and approaches for achieving the district’s curricular goals as well as projects that enhance links with the community.
 As a result, we will fund, as part of the grant award: the development of new programs and approaches that strengthen student learning; activities involving courses and workshops; the enhancement of teaching skills in particular content areas such as writing, computing, and video production; professional development programs; and the preparation of new materials in collaboration with colleagues in other schools, subject areas, or grade levels.
-Grant monies may be used to pay such costs as stipends for teachers, release time, consultants, travel to professional meetings or research sites, books and tuition, subscriptions, duplicating, postage, and supplies directly related to the proposal.
+Grant monies may be used to pay such costs as stipends for teachers, grant administration time (up to 10 hours), release time, consultants, transportation for students, tuition and travel to professional meetings or research sites, books, technology, software, subscriptions, duplicating, postage, and supplies directly related to the proposal.

 What We Don't Fund: The Northampton Education Foundation, under this grant program, will not fund proposals that are exclusively requests for books or materials, technology upgrades, or teacher or in-service training.
-These types of expenses, however, can be incurred as part of a proposal to enhance teaching and learning.
+These types of expenses, however, may be incurred when they are a critical part of a proposed new or expanding project that enhances teaching and learning.

 Who May Apply: We invite grant applications from teachers and administrators in the Northampton public school system, including Smith Vocational School.
 If sponsored by a teacher or administrator, projects may be initiated by parents, community members, students and/or local organizations and undertaken in collaboration with a teacher or administrator.

 2nd and 3rd Year Repeat Grants: In the event that a grant project is successful, a new grant application can be submitted to conduct the same project in a subsequent year.
-Up to three grants may be awarded for the same project.
-However, in the third year, the grantee may not apply for more than 1/2 the funds granted in the second year.
+Up to three grants may be awarded for the same project, with full funding available each year.

-Application Procedure: Grant applications are available on this website, at each school and from the superintendent’s office.
+Application Procedure: Grant applications are available on this website.
 Please follow the instructions on the RFP carefully, and answer all questions as fully as possible.
-Ten copies of your proposal should be submitted to the office of the superintendent of schools, 212 Main Street.
-(We recommend that you use interschool mail or hand deliver your proposals - otherwise make sure you have used enough postage.)
-Applicants are encouraged to discuss their ideas, grant applications, project concepts, and drafts of proposals with the Small Grants Committee.
+For the Fall 2015 grant cycle we will continue to use a more online process.
+Please download the form, complete it, email it to your principal for approval, and once approved please email to the Small Grants Committee chair, Dale Melcher: firstname.lastname@example.org.
+Applicants are encouraged to discuss their ideas, grant applications, project concepts, and drafts of proposals with the Small Grants Committee .